-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs with the assurance that they will receive needed services in a timely and sufficient manner.
-In 2019, the City of Anniston utilized CDBG funding to assist nonprofits in providing emergency rental assistance and transitional housing to homeless or at-risk homelessness households.
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

+Developing housing for homeless individuals is one of the most challenging aspects of affordable housing.
+Chronically homeless individuals need physical and mental health services and housing, which makes it extremely difficult for local providers to house homeless persons with the assurance that they will receive needed services in a timely and sufficient manner.
+In 2021, the City of Anniston utilized CDBG funding to assist nonprofits in providing emergency rental assistance and transitional housing to homeless or at-risk homelessness households.